Quickstart

 end

-If you need to install a specific package version, change the 'latest' in the middle of the script to a particular version.
+If you require a specific package version, modify the 'latest' in the script to the desired version.
 For example:

 target YOUR_PROJECT_TARGET do